 Living in Santa Cruz, California, Brian Bowes’ illustrations shine with story-telling, draftsmanship, and creativity.
-His work has been included in numerous children’s books, notably in The Story of the Fisherman published by Foolscap Press in 2015.
+His work has been included in numerous children’s books, notably in The Story of the Fisherman published by Foolscap Press.
 The Story of The Fisherman has been collected by university libraries from around the world, and a copy can be found in the Rare Book and Special Collections Division at the United States Library of Congress.

 A former Illustrator Coordinator for the San Francisco North & East Bay region of the Society of Children’s Book Writers and Illustrators (SCBWI), Bowes appreciates this community of like minded creators and enjoys actively participating and helping others.